In rabbitmq, Fanout Exchange will route messages to all of the queues that are bound to it.

 }

-Following is the code which we need to write in Program.cs class file Main method to publish a messages to rabbitmq server.
+Following is the code which we need to write in Program.cs class file Main method to publish messages to rabbitmq server.

 using System;